Marine Litter and Plastics Accounting

 Floating litter stocks

 Surface and near-surface floating litter is measured through visual surveys, net tows, or remote sensing.
-SDG indicator 14.1.1 specifies floating plastic debris density as a monitoring parameter[32].
-Stock accounts for floating litter face challenges:
+SDG indicator 14.1.1 specifies floating plastic debris density as a monitoring parameter[27].
+Stock accounts for floating litter face specific challenges:

 Water column stocks